 "If Dimetman is otherwise incapacitated, DeLeon’s right and ability to care for the child will be far from assured, as she will not have parental rights unless and until the adoption is completed.
 Thus, DeLeon may not be able to rock the baby to sleep; she may not be able to comfort the baby when he or she is upset; she may not be able to direct the baby’s medical care.
 Adoption takes time, and if something happens to Dimetman, time will not be a luxury that DeLeon and the baby have."

-Last February, U.S. District Judge Orlando Garcia judge struck down Texas' marriage ban as unconstitutional, but stayed his decision pending the state's appeal to the 5th U.S. Circuit Court, which heard oral arguments last week.
+Last February, U.S. District Judge Orlando Garcia struck down Texas' marriage ban as unconstitutional, but stayed his decision pending the state's appeal to the 5th Circuit, which heard oral arguments last month.

 Observers believe a 5th Circuit panel is likely to rule in favor of marriage equality, but it's unclear whether it will do so before the Supreme Court addresses the issue.
 The high court will hear appeals in April from four states where marriage bans were upheld.

 In December, Judge Garcia denied a motion to lift the stay in Texas — but that was before the Supreme Court allowed marriages to begin in Alabama and Florida.

 Read the full motion, AFTER THE JUMP ...